Welcome to today's edition of the Rush 24-7 podcast.

 We knew more than they did.

-We were reading things they could have read, but didn't.
+We were reading things they could have read but didn't.

-They're the ones, along with the mainstream media, who got this tsunami going, or this drive-by shooting of last week.
+They're the ones, along with the mainstream media, who got this tsunami going or this drive-by shooting of last week.

-Unless there's some element of this story that I don't know, this is just unbelievable to me.
+And I can't tell this Susan Collins thing, unless I'm missing something, unless there's some element of this story that I don't know, this is just unbelievable to me.

 It is just sheer ignorance, demagoguery, or what have you.